 However, this détente did not last.
 Steve Coll, the author of The Deal Of The Century: The Breakup Of AT&T, told NPR in a 2019 interview: “As the computer age blossomed and computers increasingly interacted with the phone system to create new opportunities for consumers, the monopoly seemed like an obstacle to innovation, an obstacle to the future.”
 By 1974, there was again trouble in paradise—this time in the form of a Justice Department lawsuit to break up the organization once and for all.

 The regional companies that resulted from the AT&T monopoly breakup went through a series of mergers and consolidations over the next 25 years.
-One major landmark during this period was the passage of the 1996 Telecommunications Act, which aimed to spur competition by removing regulatory barriers of entry into any communications market for any company.
+One major landmark during this period was the passage of the 1996 Telecommunications Act, which aimed to spur competition by removing regulatory barriers to entry into any communications market for any company.
 This expanded the ability of local service providers to compete in long-distance markets, removing the safeguards that were in place to keep each Baby Bell in its own fiefdom.
 One year later, Bell Atlantic—a Baby Bell that served much of the Eastern Seaboard—expanded into New England via a merger with NYNEX (New York/New England Exchange).

 Further consolidation continued throughout the late ’90s and early ’00s.
 The proliferation of wireless as a new and widely adopted technology caused an arms race as companies competed to expand areas of service.
 The results can be seen today in the handful of national powerhouses that offer a wide variety of telecommunications services, including landlines, wireless, cable, and fiber-optic internet and television.